 BBST student and instructor:

 And from there my journey with AST started.
-Being a member of this great organisation brought me much closer to the craft of testing, the advancements, the principles, practices and ideologies.
+Being a member of this great organization brought me much closer to the craft of testing, the advancements, the principles, practices, and ideologies.
 Everything has been too fascinating and convincing to ignore even today.
 I participated in BBST course and I passed.
 Needless to mention the learning experience was worth it and it never hurt to revisit the course content once in a while.
 I have always learned something new from BBST each time I revisited.
 Apart from the course lessons, the most important part was learning from brilliant testers from across the globe who took the class with me.
 And the connections I made back then are still serving me to become great at testing or in efforts towards contributing to the craft.

-Later on I took BBST Instructor course and passed that too.
-Since then I have been teaching BBST classes with AST for once in a while.
+Later on, I took the BBST Instructor course and passed that too.
+Since then I have been teaching BBST classes with AST once in a while.
 It makes me immensely proud when I see some bright minds, and star testers in the industry today who have shared their BBST journey with me.
 Some of them are my colleagues, some were fellow students, some of them have been co-instructors and some of them were students in the classes I taught.
 What more a passionate tester can ask for if he gets to experience this joy and happiness by giving back to the community in some way?

-CAST conference has been the place where I got to meet many great testers in person, whom I had only known or interacted with via internet before.
-I have so many fond memories of meeting these people and getting a chance to confer with them, learn from them and get inspired from them.
+CAST conference has been the place where I got to meet many great testers in person, whom I had only known or interacted with via the internet before.
+I have so many fond memories of meeting these people and getting a chance to confer with them, learn from them, and get inspired from them.

 My association with AST only grew stronger over the years since there was no reason why would I stay away from such a happening group of great minds.
 And nobody can deny the role AST has played in advancing the software testing profession in more than many ways.